-Special skill is required to provide psychiatric nursing services in a patient’s home.
-VNA Community Healthcare’s psychiatric nurses have it and offer it every day.
+Special skill is required to provide behavioral home health nursing services.
+VNA Community Healthcare’s nurses have it and offer it every day of the year.
 Most of our nurses are certified psychiatric nurses, with one or more years of psychiatric training.
 We provide patients with support and structure, ensuring medication compliance and promoting stability necessary for independent living.

-It begins with a doctor’s order requesting psychiatric services.
+It begins with a doctor’s order requesting behavioral home healthcare.
 After we receive a doctor’s orders requesting treatment in the community, we conduct an initial assessment in the home.
 We create a customized plan of care for each patient.
 Our extensive background in working with this population allows us to overcome resistance and build rapport.
 Through ongoing relationships we teach coping and adaptive skills.